“[I]t is a truism to note that all transcription is in some sense interpretation …” (Cook, 1990, p.12)

 In summary, here is how you transcribe your research interviews.

-Now these days it’s very easy to have an audio or video recording of your interviews; digital recorders and digital cameras make the whole thing very, very easy to do.
+These days it’s very easy to have an audio or video recording of your interviews; digital recorders (if you are looking to buy a voice recorder for your interviews check out this post) and digital cameras make the whole recording audio or video very, very easy .

 Beware of Transcripts